Monday, 13 August 2012

 Yahya El Kabouche was sent off for the ‘home’ side after retaliating stupidly to a challenge from a Wares player.
 Despite this Tigers added a fifth goal before full time.

-The twenty five visiting fans out of a crowd of 30 were in phlegmatic mood back in the bar.
+The twenty-five visiting fans out of a crowd of 30 were in a phlegmatic mood back in the bar.
 We hung around while I followed the bus times on my phone App.
 We eventually caught the 297 to Wembley Park before heading to JJ Moons at Kingsbury for the final hour to catch up with other pals.

 It had been a disappointing game attending as Edgware fans, as the team continued to spiral downwards towards the drop zone.